|

 Black gum, dogwood, sumacs, and sourwood trees continue to show vivid reds.
 Golds are present on tuliptree, black walnut, birch, beech, spicebush, and hickories.

-By mid-November, the fall colors are past peak in the Smoky Mountains and many trees have already shed their leaves there are a small number of trees that might be still showing color.
+By mid-November, the fall colors are past peak in the Smoky Mountains, and many trees have already shed their leaves.
+There are a small number of trees that might still be showing color.

 Oak trees are just beginning to change color, although their hues are somewhat muted compared to maple, hickory, and other trees.